| Learning Forum A Personal Guide for Parents

 very first time.
 There are many fun ways to discover the joy

+of piano playing.
 My recommendation is to begin

 with a method of study (i.e. Music